Sally Ride: Rogers Commission

 STS-61-M was cancelled after the Space Shuttle Challenger disaster later that month.
 Ride was appointed to the Rogers Commission, the presidential commission investigating the disaster, and headed its subcommittee on operations.
 She was the only Space Shuttle astronaut and the only current NASA employee on the commission.
-After her death in 2012, Major General Donald J. Kutyna revealed that she had discreetly provided him with key information about O-rings, namely, that they become stiff at low temperatures, that eventually led to identification of the cause of the explosion.
-To protect her source, they then fed this information to Richard Feynman.
-Ride was even more disturbed by revelations of NASA dysfunctional management decision-making and risk-assessment processes.
-According to Roger Boisjoly, who was one of the engineers that warned of the technical problems that led to the Challenger disaster, after the entire workforce of Morton-Thiokol shunned him, Ride was the only public figure to show support for him when he went public with his pre-disaster warnings.
+After her death in 2012, Major General Donald J. Kutyna revealed that she had discreetly provided him with key information that O-rings become stiff at low temperatures; this was eventually identified as the cause of the Challenger explosion.
+To protect her as source, this information was fed to physicist Richard Feynman, who was credited for discovering and making public the O-ring problem.
+Ride was very disturbed by revelations of NASA dysfunctional management decision-making and risk-assessment processes such as those which did not detect the O-ring problem.
+According to Roger Boisjoly, who was one of the engineers who warned of the technical problems that led to the Challenger disaster, leading to the entire workforce of O-ring supplier Morton-Thiokol shunning him, Ride was the only public figure to show support for him when he went public with his pre-disaster warnings.
 Ride hugged him publicly to show her support for his efforts.
 The Rogers Commission submitted its report on June 6, 1986.

 Following the Challenger investigation, Ride was assigned to NASA headquarters in Washington, D.C., where she led NASA's first strategic planning effort.
 She authored a report titled "NASA Leadership and America's Future in Space".
 NASA management was unhappy with its prioritization of Earth exploration over a mission to Mars.
 She founded NASA's Office of Exploration, which she headed for two months.
 On weekends she flew to Atlanta to be with O'Shaughnessy.
 In October 1986, she published a children's book, To Space and Back, which she co-wrote with Sue Okie, her high school and Swarthmore friend.

 After NASA

 In May 1987, Ride announced that she was leaving NASA to take up a two-year fellowship at the Stanford University Center for International Security and Arms Control (CISAC), commencing on August 15, 1987.
 She divorced Hawley in June.
 At Stanford, her colleagues included Condoleezza Rice, a specialist on the Soviet Union.
-Ride researched means by which nuclear warheads could be counted and verified from space, but the impending end of the Cold War made this a much less pressing issue.
+Ride researched means by which nuclear warheads could be counted and verified from space, but the impending end of the Cold War made this much less pressing.
 As the end of her fellowship approached, Ride hoped to secure a permanent position at Stanford.
 Sidney Drell, who had recruited her, attempted to get a department to appoint her as a professor, but none would.
 Drell resigned from CISAC in protest.